s0nny-h/Paper-Email/README.md

 # Paper Email
 A fully custom Email web based client that uses a custom Email Transfer Protocol called UMTS (Unique Mail Transfer System) that handles emails being sent between email servers, hosted using GitHub Pages and a backend server that handles authentication and email transfer between servers and clients.
 As well as this the email address format uses: test*test.co.uk (this email is not registered)

+The Paper Email website can be found at: https://s0nny-h.github.io/Paper-Email/

 # Note
 When signing up ensure that you put *main-backend-server-production.up.railway.app at the end of your username